Hacker0x01/docs.hackerone.com/docs/changelog/2019/february.md

 ---

 ### Retesting Bundles
 Programs can now opt-in to purchase a bundle of retests with their HackerOne subscription.
 With bundles, programs are no longer charged the processing fee for each bounty, and can also opt-in to purchase more retests when they run out.

 ![Retesting Bundles](./images/feb_2019_retesting_bundles.png)

 ### My Programs
 We’ve renamed the Accepted Invitations page on the Hacker Dashboard to now be called My Programs.
-We’ve also revamped the page so that hackers can better manage the all of the programs they’re a part of by including:
+We’ve also revamped the page so that hackers can better manage all of the programs they’re a part of by including:
 * More filtering options
 * Sorting
 * A search bar